- State and Regional

 Evaluating alternative cleanup technologies requires an understanding of site specific conditions and the nature and extent of the contamination.
 Data from site assessment studies can be used to recommend one of several cleanup alternatives.
 Conducting extended interim remedial actions without concurrent evaluation of alternative cleanup technologies should be avoided.
 A responsible party must be aware of inherent limitations of a chosen cleanup alternative given the specific conditions of the site.
 Finally, the evaluation of alternative cleanup technologies should include cleanup objectives and estimated times to reach those objectives.
 Get more information about Evaluating Alternative Cleanup Technologies.

-If a responsible party meets all cleanup requirements and believes that the site should be closed, they may request closure from the lead regulatory agency.
-If the request is denied by the lead regulatory agency, owners or operators may appeal to the State Water Board for case closure.
-In general, a responsible party may petition the State Water Board for case closure after the site has been adequately characterized, remediated, and it is demonstrated that Water Quality Objectives will be achieved within a reasonable timeframe (State Water Resources Control Board Resolution No. 92-49, Amended by Resolution 96-0079, October 2, 1996).
+Any owner or operator, or other responsible party who has an underground storage tank case and who believes that the corrective action plan for the site has been satisfactorily implemented may submit a request for closure (RFC) to the lead regulatory agency.
+If the RFC is denied by the lead regulatory agency, the State Water Board will automatically review the denial per Resolution 2012-0062.
+One may track the progress of the review of denied RFCs on GeoTracker’s "Closure Denial Review Report".
+Additionally owners or operators may appeal to the State Water Board for case closure per H&SC 25296.40.
+In general, a responsible party may petition the State Water Board for case closure after the site has been adequately characterized, remediated, and it is demonstrated that the Criteria of the Policy have been met or that Water Quality Objectives will be achieved within a reasonable timeframe (State Water Board Resolution No. 92-49, Amended by Resolution 96-0079, October 2, 1996).
 The State Water Board may dismiss the petition, or formally hear the matter at a State Water Board meeting for a closure decision.
-For more information about how to file a closure petition or other UST related petition, visit our UST petition page.
+For more information about how to file a closure petition or other UST related petition, visit State Water Board UST petition page.

 Questions or Comments about the UST Program – Cleanup?